lsst/dp1_lsst_io/docs/products/adql_queries.rst

 Use spatial constraints
 =======================

+It is recommended to always include spatial constraints.

 Qserv stores catalog data sharded by coordinate (RA, Dec).
 This can be thought of as the database being divided up by spatial region (shard) and distributed across multiple servers.
 ADQL query statements that include constraints by coordinate do not requre a whole-catalog search, minimize the number of shards that have to be searched through, and are typically faster (and can be much faster) than ADQL query statements that have no (or very wide) spatial constraints, or only include constraints for other columns.